Theory of optimal transport for Lorentzian cost functions: The proofs

+A version for the case $M= \R^n$ is proved in \cite[Lemma 4.3]{chpa}.
+The proof carries over mutatis mutandis to the present situation of manifolds.

-\begin{proof}[Proof of Proposition \ref{mongeprop1}] Let $\pi$ be a minimal coupling of $\mu$ and $\nu$.
-One can assume that minimizers between points in $\supp\mu$ and $\supp \nu$ are unique up to parameterization.
+\begin{proof}[Proof of Proposition \ref{mongeprop1}] Let $\Pi$ be a dynamical optimal coupling of $\mu$ and $\nu$.
+Then $\pi :=(\ev_0,\ev_1)_\sharp \Pi$ is an optimal coupling of $\mu$ and $\nu$.
+One can assume that $\mathcal{A}$-minimizers between points in $\supp\mu$ and $\supp \nu$ are unique up to parameterization.
 This can be seen as follows.
-By passing to a subtransport plan, according to Corollary \ref{cor_interpolation}, one can first assume that $\supp\mu$ and hence $\supp \nu$ is compact.
-Second choose a dynamical optimal coupling $\Pi$ for $\pi$, i.e. $\pi =(\ev_0,\ev_1)_\sharp \Pi$.
-Then by Corollary \ref{intermcoup} one can assume that the minimizers in $\supp \Pi$ are unique up to parmeterization by considering the transport between $0$ and $t>0$ for $t$ sufficiently small.
-Note that
+By passing to a dynamical subcoupling $\Xi'$, according to Corollary \ref{cor_interpolation}, one can first assume that $\supp\mu$ is compact.
+The proof continues to use the notation $\Pi$ for the dynamical optimal coupling.
+By Corollary \ref{intermcoup} one can assume that the $\mathcal{A}$-minimizers between points in $\supp \mu$ and $\supp\nu$ are unique up to parameterization by considering the transport $\pi_{0,\sigma}$ between $0$ and $\sigma\colon \Gamma\to [0,1]$ with $0<\sigma(\gamma)$ sufficiently small.
+One can choose $\sigma$ such that $\supp\nu$ is compact.